czcorpus/xmlanntools/README.md

 ## Typical usage

+The provided wrapper `process` runs the following chain of tools automatically for any amount of files, but you can also run them manually according to your needs:

 1) run `xml2standoff document.xml` to create `document.txt` and `document.json` files containg the plain text contents and description of the removed XML mark-up in a JSON format respectively
-2) analyze the `document.txt` file using a PoS/morphological tagger resulting in a vertical/CoNLL-U file (e.g. using the provided script utilizing the online LINDAT UDPipe 2 tagger API: `tag_ud -m english-ewt-ud-2.12-230717 -f document.txt > document.conllu`)
+2) analyze the `document.txt` file using a PoS/morphological tagger resulting in a vertical/CoNLL-U file (e.g. using the provided script utilizing the online LINDAT UDPipe 2 tagger API: `tag_ud -m en -i document.txt > document.conllu`)
 3) run `ann2standoff document.conllu` to convert the resulting vertical/CoNLL-U annotation into secondary standoff mark-up saved (in the JSON format) as `document.ann.json`
 4) run `standoff2xml document.txt` to generate a new XML file named `document.ann.xml`, containg both the original XML mark-up and the results of the analysis in the form of added XML tags